${\mathbb P}^1$-gluing for local complete intersections: Main theorem: The monic inversion principle

 \quest Is the canonical map $\Gamma:E^n(R[T])\lra E^n(R(T))$ injective?

-Here we settle the question in the affirmative when $R$ is a regular domain of dimension $d\geq 3$ which is essentially of finite type over a field $k$ of characteristic $\not =2$.
+Here we settle the question in the affirmative when $R$ is a regular domain of dimension $d\geq 3$ which is essentially of finite type over an infinite perfect field $k$ of characteristic $\not =2$.
 We first prove an easy proposition.
 For the definitions of $Q'_{2n}(-)$ and $\pi_0(Q'_{2n}(-))$, see Section \ref{homotopy}.

 \bp Let $A$ be any commutative Noetherian ring and $n\geq 2$.
 Then there is a bijection $\mu:\pi_0(Q'_{2n}(A))\simeq \pi_0(Q'_{2n}(A[T]))$. \ep